spatel280/ai-case-study/README.md

   - Tome can be a useful tool for brainstorming and slide development, minimizing the need for users to come up with their own ideas and templates when using typical presentation software. [^4]
   > ***Even if you're an experienced practicioner of storytelling, that's a helpful construct.***

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
-  - CEO Peiris indicates that Tome is intended for startup founders, sales people, and college students among others [^4]
+[^3]: Daniel.
+"An introduction to Tome and alternative AI presentation tools."
+Plus AI, Sep.
+21, 2023, https://www.plusdocs.com/blog/tome-and-alternative-ai-presentation-tools.
 [^4]: Jared Newman.
 "Of course AI is coming for PowerPoint now."
 Fast Company, Oct.
 24, 2023, https://www.fastcompany.com/90971334/tome-ai-coming-for-powerpoint-now.

+* Who is the company's intended customer?
+Is there any information about the market size of this set of customers?
+  - The [Tome website](https://tome.app/) indicates that the tool could be utilized by six various groups:
+    1. **Founders & Startups**
+    2. **Creators & Freelancers**
+    3. **Marketers**
+    4. **Sales Teams**
+    5. **Product Teams**
+    6. **Education Teams or Students**

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
   - Two key factors distinguish Tome from its comeptitors: [^4]